 Is Orthodox worship based on the Bible?

 Absolutely!
 Many times the NT tells us that Jesus, Paul and others worshiped together regularly.
-Orthodox worship is highly liturgical (communal, organized, ceremonial, and done decently and in order) and reflects depictions of worship in the Old Testament and Book of Revelation.
+Orthodox worship is highly liturgical (communal, organized, ceremonial, and done decently and in order).
+It reflects depictions of worship in the Old Testament and Book of Revelation.
 Our worship is also very Scriptural; it is a mosaic of quotations, paraphrases, references, and allusions.
 It is, quite literally, “to pray the Bible!”

 Apart from the fact that we worship in English, and sometimes use modern harmonies with our ancient melodies, our services are identical to those of the early Christian Church.
 We can thank Holy Tradition for that.
 For this reason our worship sometimes seems a bit “strange” to Protestant and Roman Catholic visitors.